 THE MAGIC OF IYARI

-I first fell in love with Careyes over two decades ago.
-Drawn by its wild beauty and deep spirit, I returned again and again until, in 2007, I bought a small home nestled between sea and jungle.
+I first fell in love with Careyes, Mexico over three decades ago.
+Drawn by its wild beauty and deep spirit, I returned again and again until, in 2007, I bought a home nestled between sea and jungle.
 It became my refuge—a place to disconnect from the noise and reconnect with what truly matters.

 Then the pandemic arrived.
 Like many others, my wife and I made the decision to settle in Careyes full-time, along with a growing community of families—many working remotely, others employed in local homes, hotels, and construction.
-But it quickly became clear: there was no longer a school for our children.
-And not just our children—but the children of the people who make this community what it is.
+But it quickly became clear, we needed a school, not just for our children, but for the entire community.

 That’s how Iyari School was born.

-It started with a simple, urgent question from three mothers—including my wife: Where will our kids learn?
+It started with a simple, urgent question: Where will our kids learn?
 There were no easy answers.
 But there was a clear need—for a safe, imaginative, bilingual place for children to grow.
 First, the school lived in an empty hotel suite.
 Then, with a little vision and a lot of heart, we transformed abandoned horse stables into what is now a thriving, nature-based learning environment serving students from preschool through middle school.

-From the start, Iyari was about more than just creating a school for our own children.
-It’s a place where fluency in Spanish and English is a goal for all; where the natural world becomes the classroom; and where a deep sense of belonging is built across backgrounds and barriers.
+From the start, Iyari was about creating a school where where fluency in Spanish and English is a goal for all; where the natural world becomes the classroom; and where a deep sense of belonging is built across backgrounds and barriers.

 As we look ahead, our vision is bold.
 We want Iyari to be a school that continues to reflect the richness of this place—a place where gifted learners and underserved students learn side by side.
 We want to become a fully recognized bilingual institution, accredited both in Mexico and the U.S., a model for what education in nature can look like.
 One day, we hope to expand, and to welcome even more students into our growing circle.